 An intrusion prevention system (IPS) identifies suspicious activities and detects or prevents them from attacking computer networks.
 IPS security technologies monitor for these activities, capture information about them, and report them to network administrators.
 IPS will initiate preventative steps such as configuring other network security tools to prevent possible attacks, and adjusting corporate security policies to block employees or guests on the network from engaging in harmful behavior.
 IPS tools are a critical component of complete network security, and increasingly are being integrated into network firewalls instead of their traditional place as a standalone product in the network security infrastructure.

 Secure Web Gateway

 Much like its name suggests, a secure web gateway is a checkpoint that prevents unauthorized traffic from entering the organization’s network.
 A secure web gateway sits between all data incoming to the network and outgoing from the network, and provides a barrier against malicious traffic from accessing key resources on the network.
 More sophisticated secure web gateways can also prevent exfiltration of sensitive information from the organization’s network.
 Secure web gateways have become more critical to overall network security technology, especially as cyberattackers grow more creative and sophisticated with the use of spoofed websites and other now-standard tools of their trade.

 Explore FortiGate Secure Web Gateway

 SSL inspection is a critical component of network security infrastructure.
 SSL, or secure sockets layer, inspection intercepts and decrypts all traffic transmitted through an HTTPS website, identifying malicious content.
-Organizations often use SSL certificates on their websites to create safe connections.
+Organizations often use SSL certificates on their websites to provide safe connections.
 SSL, however, also has a downside—SSL encryption is often today used by attackers to hide malware.
-Network security solutions therefore must include SSL inspection as a core capability.
+Network security solutions, therefore, must include SSL inspection support as a core capability.